-- The Company holds a 100% interest in its Botswana subsidiary, Gcwihaba (Pty) Limited ("Gcwihaba") which holds five (5) metal (base, precious, platinum group, and rare earth) prospecting licenses. - The Company holds a 100% interest in its Botswana subsidiary, Bosoto (Pty) Limited ("Bosoto"), which holds one (1) precious stone prospecting license PL369/2014 for the area which contains the BK16 kimberlite.
-In the second quarter 2023, the Company filed an application for a three-year extension in order to complete its evaluation of BK16; the application is pending. - The Company holds a 100% interest in Newdico (Pty) Limited ("Newdico"), which provides administrative, operational, exploration, geophysical, and drilling services to the Company's other subsidiaries. - The Company holds a 100% interest in Tsodilo Resources Bermuda Limited to which the shares of its operating subsidiaries are registered.
+- The Company holds a 100% interest in its Botswana subsidiary, Gcwihaba Resources (Pty) Limited ("Gcwihaba") which holds five (5) metal (base, precious, platinum group, and rare earth) prospecting licenses. - The Company holds a 100% interest in its Botswana subsidiary, Bosoto (Pty) Limited ("Bosoto"), which holds one (1) precious stone prospecting license PL369/2014 for the area containing the BK16 kimberlite.
+In the second quarter of 2023, an application for an extension in order to complete the work program delayed by the Covid pandemic was filed on June 30, 2023.
+On November 5, 2024, the Company received a response from the then Minister of MME to the extension application requesting additional information to be filed within thirty days.
+The Company filed its response on December 2 and the application is under review. - The Company holds a 100% interest in Newdico (Pty) Limited ("Newdico"), which provides administrative, operational, exploration, geophysical, and drilling services to the Company's other subsidiaries. - The Company holds a 100% interest in Tsodilo Resources Bermuda Limited, to which the shares of its operating subsidiaries are registered.